Any questions? Contact us

 The origin of Halloween in France

 Halloween in France doesn’t have deep historical roots.
-The modern French Halloween craze started in the 1990s when American companies with a presence in France—such as McDonald’s—began to popularize the holiday.
+The modern French Halloween craze started in the 1990s when American companies with a presence in France, such as McDonald’s, began to popularize the holiday.
 Over the years, it has gained acceptance, particularly among children and young adults.

-What to expect
+What to expect if you celebrate Halloween in France

 Unlike in the United States where trick-or-treating is a major activity, in France, this tradition is mostly confined to neighborhoods in larger cities.
 It’s far less common to see kids going door-to-door in smaller towns or rural areas.
 Additionally, don’t expect to see houses decked out in extravagant Halloween decorations.
 While some homes and businesses may feature pumpkins or spooky décor, it’s usually very simple and basic.